Meat tax: Nomenclature

-Support and opposition
+Critics

 Support

 Chatham House and Glasgow University, in a 2015 report titled "Changing Climate, Changing Diets: Pathways to Lower Meat Consumption" called for a tax on red meat.

 Adam Briggs from the University of Oxford conducted a study that concluded that putting a carbon tax on "high emission" foods (i.e. foods which have a high carbon footprint) such as meat could be a positive for both the planet and the health of U.K. consumers.

 Scientists William J Ripple et al. have suggested the pushing up of the price of meat through a tax or emissions trading scheme.

 Marco Springmann, from the Oxford University's Oxford Martin Programme on the Future of Food also proposed a tax on meat and dairy.

 Besides environmental concerns, health and humanitarian concerns have also acted as impetus for some proponents of meat tax.
 PETA has been calling for a tax on meat citing the negative effects of meat consumption on human health, the contribution of meat industry to greenhouse gas emissions and climate change, and the stressful and inhumane conditions under which animals are reared and slaughtered in factory farms.

 The Danish Council on Ethics has called for a tax on meat in Denmark.

 In 2017, the meat industry's Farm Animal Investment & Return (FAIRR) Initiative reported that meat tax was becoming "increasingly probable".